Higher Education: A Place for Activism and Resistance?

 • Wed 4th December: lunch, refreshments, evening drinks reception and evening buffet dinner

-• Thurs 5th December: lunch, refreshments and evening buffet dinner
+• Thurs 5th December: lunch, refreshments, evening drinks reception and evening buffet dinner

 • Fri 6th December: refreshments and lunch